-The Council terminated the contract of 0 employees in 2017/18 with termination payments of £0k in total (2016/17 £36k).
+The Council terminated the contracts of 1 employee in 2017/18 with termination payments of £30k in total (2016/17 £46k).

-The total cost in the table above is the gross amount of exit packages paid by the Authority to its employees.
-This total cost includes exit packages that have been committed to as part of the Council's Shared Services agenda with St Edmundsbury BC and recharged to St Edmundsbury BC on an agreed cost sharing basis.
-As Forest Heath did not terminate the contracts of any employees in 2017/18, there was no recharge to St Edmundsbury.
-However, St Edmundsbury BC did incur costs for exit packages under the Shared Services agenda, and Forest Heath DC is paying an agreed cost share amounting in total to £11k for 2017/18.
-The Council has made allowances for this cost sharing within the charge to the Comprehensive Income and Expenditure Statement.
+The total cost of £30k in the table above is the gross amount of exit packages paid by the Authority to its employees.
+This total cost includes £30k for exit packages that have been committed to as part of the Council's Shared Services agenda with Forest Heath DC, of which £11k was recharged to Forest Heath DC on an agreed cost sharing basis.
+The Council has made allowances for this cost sharing within the charge to the Comprehensive Income and Expenditure Statement, resulting in an overall net charge to the Council of £19k.